More about Cloud Database

 When hosting your own databases in the cloud, users need to consider factors such as high performance and throughput, reliability, data security, and keeping down costs.
 This is where NetApp Cloud Volumes ONTAP shines.

-Cloud Volumes ONTAP for AWS storage or Azure storage provides the highest possible levels of data protection and availability for databases, which in turn translates to zero RPO and minimal RTO.
+To protect the data in your databases, it provides automated and efficient NetApp Snapshot™ copies and high availability, which in turn translates to zero RPO and minimal RTO.
 Cloud Volumes ONTAP provides an HA configuration where two different Cloud Volumes ONTAP nodes can be hosted in different AWS Availability Zones or Azure Availability Sets.

 NetApp Cloud Volumes ONTAP’s storage efficiency features such as data compression and deduplication can produce significant cost savings, especially as data change rates in databases can increase rapidly.
 The data tiering feature provides further cost savings by using object storage as a capacity tier.
 This can be a big help in avoiding DBaaS storage limits.